CCaredda/White-Monte-Carlo/WMC_simulations/doc_src/README.md

 This script can be used to reconstruct hypercubes (diffuse reflectance and mean path length images) after the execution of script a) "run_simulations.m"
 !!!!
 Caution !!!!
 This script can only be executed when using a small number of photons.
 Otherwise please use the C++ software.

-b) "process_Hypercubes.m"

-This script can be used to reconstruct hypercubes (diffuse reflectance and mean path length images) after the execution of script a) "run_simulations.m"
-!!!!
-Caution !!!!
-This script can only be executed when using a small number of photons.
-Otherwise please use the C++ software.

 c) "run_simu_and_process_Hypercubes.m"

 This script can be used to simulate light propagation in tissue and reconstruct hypercubes (diffuse reflectance and mean path length images).
 !!!!
 Caution !!!!
 This script can only be executed when using a small number of photons.
 Otherwise please use the C++ software.